THE AMAZING TEA RACE

 The cup on the counter contains tea oil powder, used to make the leaves slick.

+Afterwards, we took a quick hike behind the house to the tea fields located in on the outskirts of the village.
+It is quite convenient that Jack’s tea bushes are just a few steps away from where he processes.
+They explained to us the history of their tea garden, and their passion for making high-quality Dragonwell.
+Great care needs to be taken during plucking to get just the two leaves and a bud plucking standard.
+The harvest season is hectic, and requires diligent work both day and night to produce results.
 It is also challenging during the summer when the heat attracts pests to the gardens.
 Unfortunately, almost every farmer (the family says “every”) in the area uses chemicals during the pest-ridden summer months.
 They assured us that no tea is processed or sold in Meijiawu during the summer because the market price and tea values are so low, it is not cost-efficient.
 By the time the tea is harvested next Spring, the chemicals from summer are no longer in the leaves.
 The family says they have had the leaves tested to verify this.
 When we asked them if they would consider exploring alternative methods for fighting pests, they said they were happy to try but the options so far do not work.
 It is important to keep in mind the challenges that these farmers face, but also be open-minded about the future.
+In the beautiful tea fields of Meijiawu Village.

 We went home with 2 batches of Dragonwell from the Zhu Family - a small April 12 batch and a larger April 15 batch.
 While both have the elegant and refined sweet chestnut and vegetal profile, the April 12 harvest does have a richness in texture and flavor that makes the earlier harvest more prized.
 Very interesting!
 Since our trip we have been able to share our Meijiawu Dragonwell with many friends, and are proud to be sharing the true flavors of West Lake's famous tea.